Sayomimi/LITA_DATA_PROJECT.Sayomimi/README.md

 ### Data Sources
 The primary source id diamond.cvs which can be downloaded from an open data source such as kaggle.

+### Tools Used
+- Mircosoft Excel for pivot table and visualization [Download Here](https://www.microsoft.com)
+- SQL - Structured Query Language for querying the data
+- Git Hub for portfolio building